Google Business Profile: How to Claim & Optimize Your Listing for Local SEO in 2025

 - Cover Photo: Choose a high-quality image that best represents your business.
 This doesn’t always display as your profile’s main image (Google’s algorithm decides that), but it’s still important.

-- Logo: Upload a clear, high-resolution version of your business logo.
+- Logo: Upload a clear, high-resolution version of your business logo that’s recognizable even at small sizes.

 - Interior and Exterior Photos: Show what your business looks like both inside and out.
 Include images of your storefront from the street to help customers find you.